naofireblade/homebridge-neato/README.md

 # Installation

-1. Install homebridge using: npm install -g homebridge
+1. Install homebridge using: `npm install -g homebridge`
-2. Install this plugin using: npm install -g homebridge-neato
+2. Install this plugin using: `npm install -g homebridge-neato`
+3. If you don't have a Neato account yet create one [here](https://www.neatorobotics.com/create-account/).
-3. Update your configuration file.
+4. Update your configuration file.
 See the sample below.

-# Configuration
+### Configuration

 Add the following information to your config file.
 Change the values for name, email and password.